What is the purpose of the report?

 Although only a relatively small percentage of ex-Service personnel come into contact with the criminal justice system, armed forces charities provide a wide variety of support for those who do.

-The report highlights the range of services provided by armed forces charities to beneficiaries who have come into contact with the criminal justice system.
+This Focus On report intends to provide, for the first time, a comprehensive overview of the support delivered by armed forces charities for members of the armed forces community who come into contact with the criminal justice system.

 As part of the Focus On series, this report provides more specific analysis of the work of armed forces charities across the UK – in this case, armed forces charities which support members of the armed forces community in the criminal justice system.

 In this report, we use the phrase ‘criminal justice support’ to define any activity which helps members of the armed forces community who have been in contact with the criminal justice system.

 The report aims to provide the reader with:

 - Exploration of the types and timing of criminal justice support offered by charities